MICHAEL C. PETERSEN

 Management Side Employment Law

 A main focus of my practice is providing employment law advice to employers.
 The employment relationship can be complex.
 It is governed not only by laws and regulations, but also personalities.
 When I give employment law advice, I try to put myself in the employer’s shoes.
 I try to understand the personalities of the parties and tailor my advice to each specific situation.
-I enjoy employment law, because it gives me the opportunity to keep employers out of disputes and thereby add value to their businesses.
+I enjoy employment law because it gives me the opportunity to keep employers out of disputes and thereby add value to their businesses.
 When employers find themselves in legal disputes, I work hard to find creative solutions designed to resolve conflict quickly at the least amount of expense for employers.
-My work for employers ranges from human resources consultation and creation of policies and procedures to defense of employers at the Bureau of Labor and Industries and state and federal court.
+My work for employers ranges from human resources consultation and creation of policies and procedures to defense of employers at the Bureau of Labor and Industries, the United States Department of Labor, and the United States Equal Employment Opportunity Commission.

 Throughout my career, I have actively supported the local community.
 I recently helped start a non-profit for which I am a board member called the Salem Area Trail Alliance.
 Its focus is building sustainable multi-use trails in the Salem area.
 My other community activities have included the following: